 Do you remember the notice regarding Savings and Transactions Limit?
 Any withdrawals from your CIMB savings account to your GCash wallet shall be recognized as an "inflow."
 Verified GCash users are subject to an inflow limit of Php100,000 per month (cumulative of all transactions made within a calendar month).
 Hence, doing withdrawals frequently may rapidly max out your limit.
 Once it happens, you can no longer cash-in (in any form) nor receive transfers from others.
 Any withdrawal attempts will be put on hold.

 This is why the second method may come in handy.
 All you need to do is to download the CIMB app and link your GSave account.

 Method 2.
 Transferring Funds to Other Banks Via the CIMB App

 The CIMB app, unlike GCash, is not subject to a monthly transaction limit.
 However, it is subject to a maximum fund transfer limit of Php50,000 per day.
 Here's how to do the transfer:

 - On the home page of CIMB app, tap on Transfer.

 - Among the options, tap To other banks.

-- Click PESONet among the two options as this give you more bank options.
+- Click PESONet among the two options as this gives you more bank options.

 - Select the account you wish to source the fund from.

-- For the Recipient Bank, a drop down list will appear where you can select the bank with which you want to transfer money to.
+- For the Recipient Bank, a drop-down list will appear where you can select the bank to which you want to transfer money.